gperreymond/osmo-coding-challenge/README.md

 ## Logs, Dashboards, Stress tests

-You have in the boostrap an ELK stack, I don't have time to implements application logs for the test, but Moleculer give us metrics to monitor all the services/actions.
+I don't have time to implements application logs for the test, but Moleculer give us metrics to monitor all the services/actions.
-You can use grafana with a moleculer dashboard too.
+Grafana dashboards for moleculer are just awesome.

-You can monitor the go in runtime, but you need to configure grafana.
+You can also monitor the go in runtime, but you need to configure grafana.

 ```sh
 https://grafana.docker.localhost/